SukramJ/custom_homematic/README.md

 # ISSUES and DISCUSSIONS

-Please report issues in [hahomamatic repo](https://github.com/sukramj/hahomematic/issues).
+Please report issues in [hahomematic repo](https://github.com/sukramj/hahomematic/issues).
-New discussions can be started and found in [hahomamatic repo](https://github.com/sukramj/hahomematic/discussions).
+New discussions can be started and found in [hahomematic repo](https://github.com/sukramj/hahomematic/discussions).
 Feature requests can be added as a discussion too.
 A good practice is to search in issues and discussions before starting a new one.